Gibbon Facts and Information

 Get facts and information about the Gibbon, as well as plush toy, at The Forest Cottage.

 The Gibbon, Hoolock, or Wau-wau, Hylobates, has such long arms that the tips of the fingers actually touch the ground when the animal stands erect.
 The slender hand is noticeably longer than the foot.
-The animal is the smallest of the great apes (it stands gibbon_realthree feet high, and has a weight of under fourteen pounds) and is regarded as the lowest in the scale of intelligence.
+The animal is the smallest of the great apes (it stands three feet high, and has a weight of under fourteen pounds) and is regarded as the lowest in the scale of intelligence.

 On the ground, the lithe, slender gibbon appears awkward and out of place.
 It moves along with difficulty, holding its long arms over its head and hurrying forward to keep its balance.
 But it is well named Hylobates or "tree-walker."
 Once in the trees, it proceeds with facile rhythm and grace as it speeds through the forest, swinging from branch to branch.
 It can walk erect along a horizontal limb, gripping it with the great toes.
 No other ape or monkey can travel through the trees with the speed of the gibbon.